AkaraChen/fish/README.md

 ### Usage

 Just write HTML tags and organise the HTML structure according to web standards.
-This page uses Fish.css, which doesnt write any className (except `.container` class) or css!